 Even temporary contact lenses worn by actors for film and theatre use must be prescribed; there are a few professionals specifically trained to work and fit for those industries.

-You should always speak with your eyecare professional before trying out any time of contact lens.
+You should always speak with your eye care professional before trying out any type of contact lens.

 Are Colour Contact Lenses Safe To Use?

-All contact lenses must be fitted properly by a healthcare professional, and your optometrist will always recommend the safest and most effective contact lenses available that are suited to your needs and expectations.
-Please follow the optometrists’ prescribed wear schedule, and handling and care regimen.
+All contact lenses must be fitted properly by a healthcare professional, and your Toronto eye care specialist will always recommend the safest and most effective contact lenses available that are suited to your needs and expectations.
+Please follow the optometrist’s prescribed wear schedule and handling and care regimen.

 The same goes for colour contact lenses.
 There are modern colour contact lenses, available both with and without visual correction, that eyecare professionals can look to when prescribing for their patients, both as monthly wear and daily wear options.